ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ### fmt command.

 - Go to `main.tf` file and add random indentations.
-Then go to terminal and run the command `terraform fmt`. "terraform fmt" command reformat your configuration file in the standard style.
+Then go to the terminal and run the command `terraform fmt`.
+The "terraform fmt" command reformats your configuration file in the standard style.

 ```bash
 terraform fmt